Video: Horizontal section of the brain

 So, let’s move a little bit medially now.
 The structure highlighted in this image is the internal capsule, and this is a very important structure of the central nervous system as it contains many ascending and descending pathways.
 And as you can see, the internal capsule encapsulates the medial side of the lentiform nucleus.
 The internal capsule has two limbs.
 The anterior limb contains descending fibers originating from the frontal cortex and heading downwards to the pons.
 These are known as frontopontine fibers.
 It also contains thalamocortical fibers – that is, fibers that originate in the thalamus and ascend towards the cortex.

 The posterior limb of the internal capsule contains the corticospinal tract – the main pathway connecting the cortex to the spinal cord as well as ascending sensory tracts and the special sensory tracts.

 Finally, the region between the limbs which is known as the genu from the Greek word “gony” which means knee, and contains mainly corticobulbar fibers.
 These are the fibers that connect the cortex to the brainstem.
-The posterior limb of the external capsule extends even behind the lentiform nucleus and this portion of the external capsule is known as its retrolenticular part.
+The posterior limb of the internal capsule extends even behind the lentiform nucleus and this portion of the internal capsule is known as its retrolenticular part.
 And this part contains special sensory fibers mainly from the optic system coming from the lateral geniculate nucleus of the thalamus.